Vargodl/DVwords-WeekenStrung/README.md

 Deshil Commodius Eamus

-The Shield of Commonwealth earmouse
+The Shield of Commonwealth Amuses

 Our Commonwealth house is a very very very fine house with… …a bonded feral Siamese pair